rkendel1/freq/docs/developer.md

 ### pypi

 !!!
 Warning "Manual Releases"
-    This process is automated as part of Github Actions.
+    This process is automated as part of GitHub Actions.
     Manual pypi pushes should not be necessary.

 ??? example "Manual release"